jordansissel/sysadvent/2012/11/article.md

 * **Hearing Protection** - If you are going to be in the DC for any substantial amount of time, earplugs or earmuffs will make a world of difference.
-  Everyone I know that has been doing this for more than a decade seems to have hearing loss, probably a good idea to protect ourselves.
+  Everyone I know that has been doing this for more than a decade seems to have hearing loss, and it's always a good idea to protect ourselves.
 * **Adjustable Wrench** - Also known as a Crescent wrench, these are great for lowering feet on racks and other misc things.